swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

-Add `gcsfs` so the monitoring script can read logs, write Evidently snapshots and reports to the storage-bucket-backed workspace, and so the Evidently UI service can read from the same workspace. `gcsfs` brings in `google-cloud-storage` transitively, which the script uses directly.
+Add `gcsfs` so the monitoring script can read logs, write Evidently snapshots and reports to the storage-bucket-backed workspace, and so the Evidently UI service can read from the same workspace.

 ```txt title="requirements.txt" hl_lines="7"
 tensorflow==2.21.0